-In order to ensure that the best and most innovative solutions are used for the relocation, JGPO hosted three "Industry Forums".
-The Guam Industry Forum brought together industry from over 15 countries with over 3,300 participants along with participants from the Governments of Guam, Japan and the U.S. Some of the issues discussed and presented were acquisition integrity, acquisition strategy, small business opportunities, bio-security, workforce housing and logistics solutions, ports, roads and utilities, Leadership in Energy and Environmental Design (LEED), and information technology.
+In order to ensure that the best and most innovative solutions are used for the build-up, JGPO hosted three "Industry Forums".
+The Guam Industry Forum brought together industry from over 15 countries with over 3,300 participants along with participants from the Governments of Guam, Japan and the U.S. Some of the issues discussed and presented were acquisition integrity, acquisition strategy, small business opportunities, bio-security, workforce housing and logistics solutions, ports, roads and utilities, leadership in energy and environmental design, and information technology.

 As health and public safety issues are at the forefront of local concerns, JGPO took it upon itself to host a Public Safety Forum in June 2008.
-This forum brought together representatives from the local and federal governments to discuss a wide range of public health and safety issues such as military justice issues, H-2B visa process, workforce support to include worker protection, housing and security, and healthcare.
+This forum brought together representatives from the local and federal governments to discuss a wide range of public health and safety issues such as military justice issues, H2-B visa process, workforce support to include worker protection, housing and security, and healthcare.
 Breakout sessions for future resources covered the areas of fire, courts, police, and criminal investigations.
 This forum was the first opportunity that local agencies had to express their concerns to their federal counterparts.